fuzzybabybunny/microscope-orionjs/README.md

 ![enter image description here](https://lh3.googleusercontent.com/xUKRDnSsT3THV3fi-HocLdl3uAwkTyt_YRC_nswc8eA=s0 "Screenshot from 2015-07-24 03:57:39.png")

-Ohhhhh... shit!
+Ohhhhh... crap!
 It's almost like I... planned... things.

 Play around with this form and look at how the `schema` we defined directly correlates to how this form was generated.